 What causes IBS?

-This remains a mystery.
-As a medical community, we’re not entirely sure what the exact cause is.
-With that said, irritable bowel is often (but not always) triggered by: (7)
+The exact cause of IBS remains a mystery.
+With that said, irritable bowel is often (but not always) triggered by: (4)

 - A gut infection